unitaryfund/mitiq/docs/source/guide/calibrators.md

 ```

 To instantiate a `Calibrator` we need to pass it an executor (as defined above), and a `Settings` object.
-You are free to define your own, but we provide `ZNESettings` as a starting point to test basic performance.
+You are free to define your own `Settings`, but we provide `ZNESettings` as a simple starting point based on different zero-noise extrapolation strategies.
 Finally, the `execute_with_mitigation` function allows us to pass the calibration results directly to Mitiq and have it pick the strategy that performed best.

 ## Calibration Experiments